Skip to main content

 • What failure samples show up in real issues?

-I do not copy the external solution directly.
-External material gives me a reference frame, and the final decision still has to fit the current repo.
+I still do not copy external answers directly.
+External material gives me a reference frame, and the final decision has to fit the current repo.
 Useful conclusions should land in specs, project rules, tests, or scripts.
-Otherwise I will have to search again next time.
+Otherwise I will search for the same thing again next time, which is a very small but reliable way to waste time.

 Autoresearch and Ralph Loop